- Awards Meeting Agendas and Minutes

 Water Supply Options for the Future

-We have completed testing of two leading technologies, reverse osmosis purification and biologically active filtration, at two of our water reclamation facilities.
+We have completed testing at two of our water reclamation facilities using two industry-leading purification technologies;

-Following evaluation of the two technologies tested in Phase One, we will move forward with the technology that provides us with the highest quality and cleanest purified water.
-Phase 2 will also fully engage the public in outreach activities to ensure a full understanding of the technology and safety of purified water.
-In the Demonstration Phase, we will scale up daily production capacity up to one million gallons and return the treated water back into the JEA reclaimed water system.
+Following evaluation of the two technologies tested, we will move forward with the technology that provides us with the highest quality and cleanest purified water.
+The Demonstration Facility will also fully engage the public in outreach activities to ensure a full understanding of the technology and safety of purified water.

 Meeting the Needs of an Expanding Population

-If our research — along with public and stakeholder input — proves that aquifer recharge is the best way to meet our future needs, all of us win.
+If our evaluation — along with public and stakeholder input — proves that water purification is the best way to meet our future needs, all of us win.

 - We will have a sustainable water source for future generations.